kyotee/Conceptual_Ideas/README.md

 ## <a name="Format"></a>Format

-Each feature implemented into this application represents an epic with associated user stories.
-To see this documentation visit __________________.
-The features are based on conceptual ideas that are independent from each other.
-At the moment the following features have been implemented with considerations for security and vigorous testing:
+Each feature implemented into this application represents an epic with associated user stories, quality assurance (QA) checklist, and reflection of problems encountered as well as implementation choices.
+To see this documentation visit: https://drive.google.com/open?id=1aC4IzSaJYS0I-9aukyNbc9CqeaEBEHCb.
+At the moment the following epics have been implemented with considerations for security and vigorous testing:

+- `01 - Signup Form` (in progress)<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Elegant, intuitive, minimal signup/signin form

 ## <a name="Accessibility"></a>Accessibility